Explore the beauty of gardening in small spaces with us!

 • Sage: Although sage can grow large, regular pruning will keep it contained in a smaller space.

-• Rosemary: A fragrant herb, rosemary can grow tall but can be pruned back to fit in a small container.
+• Rosemary: a fragrant herb that can grow tall but can be pruned to fit in a small container.

 Selecting the Right Containers

-When growing multiple herbs in a small space, choosing the right containers is key.
-You can grow herbs in individual pots, grouped together in larger containers, or even in creative vertical gardens.
+Choosing the proper containers is critical when growing multiple herbs in a small space.
+You can grow herbs in individual pots, grouped in larger containers, or even in creative vertical gardens.

 Here are a few container ideas: